nd1511/OMASGAN_/README.md

 Future Date: Saturday 8 May 2021: Author Notification: Release the source code, make the source code public, and make the Code Repository non-anonymous.

+Future Date: Thursday 11 February 2021: Supplementary Materials Submission Deadline: This anonymous GitHub Repository will not be modified until Saturday 8 May 2021, Author Notification.

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/12f842d4-d1d6-4645-8829-d12fcb2b517e/).

 This website is best viewed in Chrome or Firefox.